Alex Iafallo: Collegiate

 In his freshman season at the University of Minnesota Duluth, Iafallo played in 33 games and was named to the NCHC All-Rookie Team.

 Undrafted, Iafallo registered a team leading 21 goals, 30 assists and 51 points as a senior in the 2016–17 season.
 He was named a First Team All–American and MVP of the NCHC All-Tournament Team.
 Having recorded 121 points in 152 games over the course of his four-year tenure with the Bulldogs, Iafallo was signed as a free agent to a two-year, entry-level contract with the Los Angeles Kings on April 19, 2017.

 Professional

+Los Angeles Kings

 Having impressed throughout the Kings rookie and main roster training camp, Iafallo made the opening night roster for the 2017–18 season.
 He stepped straight into the NHL in making his debut for the Kings in a 2–0 victory over the Philadelphia Flyers on October 5, 2017.
 He scored his first NHL goal on November 5, 2017, in his 14th career game, against the Nashville Predators.
 This helped erase a three-goal deficit but the Predators won in overtime, 4–3.
 He would score 9 goals that season and 15 the following season.